 We all have many different parts to our personalities.
 Some parts appear to be functional and healthy, while some seem destructive or self-sabotaging.
 Most people want to deny, let go of, or banish these "dysfunctional" parts.
 What if we look at it differently?
 What if we see every part as serving some sort of purpose?
 These shadow parts will not stop what they are doing until we stop and recognize them.
 They have something to share.
 Maybe the message appears painful or destructive at first, but let’s listen more deeply.
 What’s underneath that?
 And what’s underneath the next layer?
 And the next?
 Eventually, you’ll find it: the message that unaccepted part of you has to share, and it will almost certainly be of great value.

 Oftentimes, what we are missing in life is simply a lack of connection.
 In our busy lives filled with constant distractions, we can lose touch with what is real and important.
 If this is the case with you, I will work with you to physically plug yourself back in and reconnect with yourself.
 From this connection, we will then work on cultivating your connection to your community and to the natural world.

-As a Certified Yoga Instructor and a yoga practitioner for over 20 years, I incorporate simple, restorative yoga practices (stretching, breathe work, meditation, chakra work) into my work with clients as is appropriate and desired.
+I am a Certified Yoga Instructor and a yoga practitioner for over 25 years.
+I also have specialized training in Trauma Sensitive Yoga and Yoga for Mental Health.
+I incorporate simple, restorative yoga practices (stretching, breathe work, meditation, chakra work) into my work with clients as is appropriate and desired.
 The body holds keys to unlocking emotional pain, while the mind sometimes spins us in circles.
 Relaxing the body can relax the mind.
 Our physical self also reminds us of our place in the world, of our connection to ourselves and to all life.